chris2631/DAN-A3-PSU-cover/README.md

 Make sure add additional supports to the cable-hiding part in your slicer (see foto) or print this part with slow speed.
 Otherwise you might get a bad looking 'wavy' finish due to vibrations.

 I might add versions for ATX-PSUs and non-offset PSUs later.
+If you do that feel free to add them.